 According to the Federal Motor Carrier Safety Administration (FMCSA), there were 4,440 semi-trucks and buses involved in accidents that resulted in one or more fatalities in 2016.
 There were approximately 119,000 injuries resulting from crashes involving large trucks and buses in that same year.

-Mike Rafi is an Atlanta personal injury attorney you can trust.
+Rafi, Brown, and Stokes are Atlanta personal injury attorneys you can trust.
 Crashes involving tractor-trailers and passenger vehicles are often catastrophic simply due to the size difference between the two vehicles.

 As any good Atlanta truck accident attorney knows, these accidents are more likely to cause fatalities than collisions involving two passenger vehicles.